alecksandr26/sniffer/README.md

-# sniffer
+# Sniffer
 Is a program that sniffes the network